 Fair season in Oklahoma allows the perfect opportunity for family fun.
-Whether you choose to attend the iconic Oklahoma State Fair (canceled for 2020) or you opt for one of the smaller county fairs in the area, here are some of our top picks for fair fun in and around the Oklahoma City metro.
+Whether you choose to attend the iconic Oklahoma State Fair (Sept.
+15-25) or you opt for one of the smaller county fairs in the area, here are some of our top picks for fair fun in and around the Oklahoma City metro.

 Want to see the seasonal festivals and fairs offered year-round in Oklahoma?
 See our guide to festivals in all seasons.

-Stephens County Free Fair & Jr. Livestock Show at the Stephens County Fair & Expo Center (2002 S 13th St, Duncan) features a carnival with amusement rides, livestock show, a rodeo, food and live entertainment.
-Tickets required for rodeo. $7 adults, $4 kids 3-12 years old. $1 discount when purchasing in advance.
-Rodeo, 8 – 10 p.m.; see fair guide for a complete schedule of events.
+Stephens County Free Fair at the Stephens County Fair & Expo Center (2002 S 13th St, Duncan) features a carnival with amusement rides, livestock and horticulture shows, a rodeo, food and live entertainment.
+Fair is free to attend; tickets are required to attend the rodeo.
+See website for a schedule of events.

 FREE Payne County Free Fair at Payne County Expo Center (4518 Expo Circle E, Stillwater) features livestock shows, a wide variety of agricultural exhibits and more.
 See fair guide for a complete schedule of events.

-FREE McClain County Free Fair at the McClain County Expo Center (1715 Hardcastle Blvd., Purcell) features livestock competition events.
+FREE McClain County Free Fair at the McClain County Expo Center (1715 Hardcastle Blvd., Purcell) features livestock competition, food contests, a stick horse rodeo, kiddie tractor pull, cornhole tournament and more.
 See website for a complete schedule.

 Want more family-friendly fun?
 See our guide to fall festivals.